Zackere/Polygons/README.md

 In order to create your first polygon, press E key in order to enter **Polygon creation mode [e key]**.
 While in polygon creation mode, **double-click** in three places on the screen in order to create a triangle with verticies in exactly those places.

 In order to create more sophisticated polygon, enter **Vertex creation mode [w key]**.
-While in vertex creation mode, you can double-click on polygons' edge in order to split it in half (**this action removes constraints set on adjacent edges**).
+While in vertex creation mode, you can double-click on polygons' edge in order to split it in half (**this action removes constraint on the edge**).

 You can also set constraints on pairs of polygons' edges. **Remember, you can set only one constraint per edge and between edges of one polygon**.
 In order to set **Equal length constraint [a key]**, press A key and double-click on two edges you want to set constraint on.
 When done, notice there's some text nearby edges you just chose.
 The first character is '=' sign meaning that the edge in question has a equal length constraint set on it.
 The rest is a **unique cosntraint ID** used to distinguish constraints.
 You may also want to set **Perpendicular constraint [s key]**.
 To apply this constraint, act just like as you would when setting equal length constraint.
 This time, the label nearby edges with perpendicular constraint starts with '⊥' and ends with unique constraint ID as before.

 In order to delete verticies and/or constraints enter **Deletion mode [d key]**.
 In deletion mode, you can delete verticies by double-clicking on them (**this action removes adjacent edges' constraints**) and remove constraints set on edges by double-clicking on the edge you want to remove constraint from.
-When you attempt to remove a vertex from triangle, the whole polygon will be deleted.
+When you attempt to remove a vertex from a triangle, the whole polygon will be deleted.

 Window title changes depending on the mode you're in.